robert-nguyenn/trading-platform-fullstack/README.md

-# Sphere Trading Platform
+# Mercato - Advanced Trading Platform

-A comprehensive trading platform that empowers retail investors with hedge fund-like tools to create, automate, and deploy trading strategies without coding expertise.
+A sophisticated full-stack trading platform that empowers retail investors with institutional-grade tools to create, automate, and deploy trading strategies without coding expertise.
+Built with modern web technologies and real-time market data integration.

 ## 🚀 Project Overview

-Sphere is a no-code platform designed to democratize sophisticated trading strategies.
-The platform consists of a modern frontend built with Next.js and a robust backend API built with Node.js, TypeScript, and Prisma.
+Mercato is a comprehensive no-code trading platform designed to democratize sophisticated algorithmic trading strategies.
+The platform features a modern React-based frontend built with Next.js and a robust backend API built with Node.js, TypeScript, and Prisma ORM for seamless strategy creation and portfolio management.

 ## 🏗️ Architecture

 This repository contains both the frontend and backend components:

-- **Frontend (`sphereFrontend/`)**: Next.js 14 application with TypeScript, Tailwind CSS, and shadcn/ui components
+- **Frontend (`mercatoFrontend/`)**: Next.js 14 application with TypeScript, Tailwind CSS, and shadcn/ui components
-- **Backend (`SphereBackend/`)**: Node.js/Express API with TypeScript, Prisma ORM, Redis caching, and Firebase authentication
+- **Backend (`MercatoBackend/`)**: Node.js/Express API with TypeScript, Prisma ORM, Redis caching, and Firebase authentication

 ## ✨ Key Features